Deployed resources¶

-This document outlines the resources provisioned in your Azure subscription when you deploy OPAQUE through the Azure Marketplace offering.
-It provides a high-level overview of the deployment process, the resources created, and how they integrate with OPAQUE’s control plane.
+This document outlines the resources provisioned in your Azure subscription when you deploy OPAQUE.
+It provides a high-level overview of the deployment process, the resources created, and how they integrate with Opaque’s control plane.

 In this configuration, OPAQUE deploys two managed AKS clusters within your Azure subscription:

-• A data plane cluster, which executes agentic AI and analytics workflows in a confidential compute environment.
+- A data plane cluster, which executes agentic AI and analytics workflows in a confidential compute environment.
+Core components such as the workload manager and workload processor handle job execution and enforce runtime policies.

 Both clusters run on AMD SEV-SNP–enabled node pools, ensuring memory encryption and hardware-backed runtime integrity.